Hipster random walks, random series-parallel graph and random homogeneous systems: Introduction

-Unless otherwise specified, in this article $\mathbf F$ is a $\mathscr H$-valued random function whose law is fixed and in what follows, we denote by $\mathbf G$ its $\mathscr G$-valued corresponding function as defined in (\ref{correspond}).
+\noi \textbf{Notation.} Unless otherwise specified, in this article $\mathbf F$ is an $\mathscr H$-valued random function whose law is fixed and in what follows, we denote by $\mathbf G$ its $\mathscr G$-valued corresponding function as defined in (\ref{correspond}).

-\textbf{Previous Models.} One of the motivations for introducing the general framework of random $\mathscr H$-valued functions is to unify several models that has been previously investigated.
-Namely the serie-parallel graphs and the hipster random walks that we discuss now.
+{ \textbf{Previous models.}} One of the motivations for introducing the general framework of random $\mathscr H$-valued functions is to unify several models that have been previously investigated.
+Namely the series-parallel graphs and the hipster random walks that we discuss now.
 Understanding the first model was, in fact, the original motivation of this work.